kennethleungty/Failed-ML/README.md

 ## Biggest compilation of high-profile real-world examples of failed projects in data science and machine learning (ML)
 <br>

-> ### “Success is not final, failure is not fatal: it is the courage to continue that counts.” - Winston Churchill
+> ### “Success is not final, failure is not fatal.
+It is the courage to continue that counts.” - Winston Churchill
 <br>

 If you are looking for examples of how ML can fail despite all its incredible potential, you have come to the right place.
 Beyond the wonderful success stories of [applied ML](https://github.com/eugeneyan/applied-ml), here is a list of failed projects from which we can also learn a lot from.